graywolftech/rest-ts/README.md

 };
 ```

 > Note: [`io-ts`](https://github.com/gcanti/io-ts) and [`fp-ts`](https://github.com/gcanti/fp-ts) are both peer dependencies of `@graywolfai/rest-ts-express` and `@graywolfai/rest-ts-axios`.
 The exact installation method will depend on how your project(s) are structured.
 For example, are you only using `@graywolfai/rest-ts-express` to develop a server or are you creating a full-stack application and distributing your types using a package?
+There aren't any exact guidelines for now but this may change in the future.

 3. Install [`@graywolfai/rest-ts-express`](http://npmjs.com/package/@graywolfai/rest-ts-express) in your backend.